wstlabs/similarity-engine/README.md

 ### Testing

 No unit tests.
-Currently QA'd through extensive personal use only.
+Do you know what this means?

 ### Bugs & Caveats
 * Python 3 only